Wednesday, 17 December 2025

 What is Ascariasis?

-Ascariasis (as-kuh-RIE-uh-sis) is an infection of the small intestine caused by a species of roundworm (parasite).
-These worms use the human body as a host to mature from larvae to adult worms.
-Adult worms can grow to be more than a foot (30 centimeters) long.
+Ascariasis (as-kuh-RIE-uh-sis) is an infection of the small intestine caused by Ascaris lumbricoides, a species of parasitic roundworm.
+These worms use the human body as a host to mature from microscopic larvae into adult worms.
+Surprisingly, adult worms can grow to be more than a foot (30 centimeters) long.

-It is one of the most common human worm infections worldwide, particularly in tropical and subtropical regions where sanitation is poor.
-While mild cases often have no symptoms, heavy infestations can cause serious complications in the lungs and intestines.
+It is one of the most common human worm infections worldwide, particularly prevalent in tropical and subtropical regions where sanitation is poor and clean water is scarce.
+While mild cases often present with no symptoms at all, heavy infestations can cause serious, life-threatening complications in the lungs and intestines.

 Symptoms

-Symptoms vary depending on which part of the body the worms are currently inhabiting (Lungs or Intestines).
+Symptoms vary drastically depending on which part of the body the worms are currently inhabiting during their life cycle (the Lungs or the Intestines).

 1. In the Lungs

-After eggs are ingested, they hatch into larvae and migrate through the bloodstream to the lungs.
-During this stage (6 to 10 days), you may experience symptoms similar to asthma or pneumonia:
+After microscopic eggs are ingested, they hatch into larvae in the intestines and then migrate through the bloodstream or lymphatic system to the lungs.
+During this stage (which lasts 6 to 10 days), you may experience respiratory symptoms similar to asthma or pneumonia:

 • Shortness of breath.